FoothillCSClub/project-ideas/README.md

 formulate responses.

-**Astronomy Calendar** - Make a web page where you can input your a location, and the site will display upcoming stronomical events that will be visible from that location (e.g. eclipses, meteor showers).
+**Astronomy Calendar** - Make a web page where you can input a location, and the site will display upcoming stronomical events that will be visible from that location (e.g. eclipses, meteor showers).
 Additionally, it could display a picture to to show where in the sky that event can be seen.